• Facebook

 Affected Biological Gender

-• Loss of motor skills (like crawling, walking, balancing, and grabbing)
+• Loss of motor skills or general motor delay

 • Hearing loss

-• The inability to move the eyes and eyebrows (progressive external ophthalmoplegia, or PEO)
+• Trouble or inability to move the eyes and eyebrows called chronic progressive external ophthalmoplegia (CPEO)

 Diagnosis